-Licences for periods of one month or less are for trailed boats and larger vessels visiting BW waterways for short periods from other navigations or coastal waters.
+These licences are for trailed boats and larger vessels visiting BW waterways for short periods from other navigations or coastal waters.
 Short Term Licences are not available to boats floating in marinas or on moorings connected to BW waters.
-They are available for purchase online from www.britishwaterways.co.uk/licensing.
+Short term licence descriptions, prices and application form are published on waterscape at www.waterscape.com/licensing or contact customer services for a printed copy.